-Then $\xi$ stochastically dominates a Poisson point process with intensity measure
+Then $\xi $ stochastically dominates a Poisson point process with intensity measure

-\end{lemma} \begin{proof} This follows from \cite[Theorem~6.B.3]{SS} combined with \thref{lem:MSH}.
-This amounts to coupling $\xi\{x_1\}$ with a Poisson random variable, then conditioning on $\xi\{x_1\}$ and coupling $\xi\{x_2\}$ with an independent Poisson random variable, then conditioning on $\xi\{x_1\}$ and $\xi\{x_2\}$ and coupling $\xi\{x_3\}$ with an independent Poisson, and so on. \end{proof}
+\end{lemma} \begin{proof} This follows from \cite[Theorem~6.B.3]{SS} combined with Lemma~$ \ref{lem:MSH}$.
+This amounts to coupling $\xi \{x_{1}\}$ with a Poisson random variable, then conditioning on $\xi \{x_{1}\}$ and coupling $\xi \{x_{2}\}$ with an independent Poisson random variable, then conditioning on $\xi \{x_{1}\}$ and $\xi \{x_{2}\}$ and coupling $\xi \{x_{3}\}$ with an independent Poisson, and so on. \end{proof}

-\subsection{The operator $\Aa$ and its connection to the frog model}
+\subsection{The operator $\Aa $ and its connection to the frog model}

-Our first task is to define an operator~$\Aa=\Aa_{d,\mu}$ acting on distributions of point processes.
-For a point process $\xi$ with distribution~$\nu$, we will abuse notation slightly and write $\Aa\xi$ rather than $\Aa\nu$.
+Our first task is to define an operator~$\Aa =\Aa _{d,\mu }$ acting on distributions of point processes.
+For a point process $\xi $ with distribution~$ \nu $, we will abuse notation slightly and write $\Aa \xi $ rather than $\Aa \nu $.

-Let us first explain the idea behind $\Aa$.
-The initial frog in the self-similar frog model moves from the root $\varnothing$ down the tree, first to a child $\varnothing'$, and then to one of its children, $v_1$.
-Let $v_2,\ldots,v_d$ be the other children of $\varnothing'$.
+Let us first explain the idea behind $\Aa $.
+The initial frog in the self-similar frog model moves from the root $\varnothing $ down the tree, first to a child $\varnothing '$, and then to one of its children, $v_{1}$.
+Let $v_{2},\ldots ,v_{d}$ be the other children of $\varnothing '$.
 The basic idea is to imagine the frog model as occurring only on these vertices.
-When a frog moves to $x_i$, we close our eyes to the subtree $\TT_d(x_i)$, imagining it as a black box that will occasionally emit frogs going back towards the root.
-We then define $\Aa\xi$ as the return process of this frog model if we assume that each black box emits frogs at times given by an independent copy of $\xi$, shifted by the time of activation.
+When a frog moves to $x_{i}$, we close our eyes to the subtree $\TT _{d}(x_{i})$, imagining it as a black box that will occasionally emit frogs going back towards the root.
+We then define $\Aa \xi $ as the return process of this frog model if we assume that each black box emits frogs at times given by an independent copy of $\xi $, shifted by the time of activation.